A Mini Guide to Marrakech

 1. Marvel at the carvings in the Ben Youssef Madrasa

-If you’re an architectural buff, this may be right up your alley.
+If you’re an architectural buff, then visiting the Ben Youssef Madrasa may be right up your alley.
 The college was one of the largest theological colleges of its time and contains colourful geometric carvings.
-Priced at just 2 Euros, this is another great place to take a break from the crowds.

 spices-in-the-souk